Plant Once, Feed Your Family Forever: Why Don't You Know About It?

 What is Good King Henry?

-In 1593, King Henry IVth of France made a promise that became legendary.
-He said he wanted no peasant in his kingdom, so poor that he could not have a chicken in his pot every Sunday.
+In 1593, King Henry IV of France made a promise that became legendary.
+He said he wanted no peasant in his kingdom so poor that he could not have a chicken in his pot every Sunday.
 It was a beautiful idea, a political promise of abundance.
 But while the king was making speeches, the peasants were already eating.

 They did not need a chicken and they did not need the king because for 500 years their pots had been filled by a different Henry.
 This one was not a monarch.
 It was a weed.
-They called it good king Henry.
+They called it Good King Henry (*Chenopodium bonus-henricus*).

 It was not even something you planted every year.
 It was perennial.
 You put it in the ground once and it fed you for the rest of your life.
 Welcome to Nature's Lost Vault.